zhenhaoli/Unificiency/docs/README.md

    - embedd good maps with markers of the buildings

 #### Menu 2 Study Group ####
-  1. all groups
+  1. all public groups
-   - when one is clicked, show latest news/members/notes
-  2. members
-     - when one is clicked, show email/matrikelnummer etc.
+   - when one is clicked, show latest news/members/notes, then - when one is clicked, show email/matrikelnummer etc.
+  2. all groups where the user is in (private groups)

   3. notes
     - preview and details view